open-source-labs/SeeQR/README.md

 - Overview

-  - Upon application launch, select the desired database to connect to or follow the quick-start guide to get started
+  - Upon application launch, nabigate to the config menu by clicking on the gear icon on the top left.
-  - The application connects to the local instance of PostgreSQL using the role 'postgres', so all databases that 'postgres' has access to are available
+  - Ensure that your usernames, passwords, and ports are accurate in the SeeQR config.
   - Besides using the existing databases, the application also provides various options to create new databases:
       - Importing `.sql` or `.tar` files
       - Navigating to the `Create Database` view at bottom of sidebar